albertattard/java-boot-camp/03 - Classes, Methods and Control Flow.md

     int a = random.nextInt( 6 ) + 1;
     ```

-1. The new change is creating an instance of `Random` everytime it is called.
+1. The new change is creating an instance of `Random` every time it is called.

     Can we reuse the same instance?